comphilip/koreader-wiki/Installation-on-ReMarkable.md

    ```
 2. Reboot your device:\
 `reboot`
-3. KOReader will launch automatically upon startup.
+3. KOReader will replace Xochitl as the program launched at boot.
 - To return to xochitl simply exit KOReader or run `systemctl start xochitl`.
-- **Note:** Make sure at least one service is enabled.
-If both xochitl and koreader are disabled, your device will become stuck at "reMarkable is starting" screen.
+- **Note:** This method is [not supported](https://github.com/koreader/koreader/issues/7076) on reMarkable 2.
+On ReMarkable 1, make sure at least one service is enabled.
+If both `xochitl` and `koreader` are disabled, your device will become stuck at "reMarkable is starting" screen.
 ### Launch with middle button

 1. Copy and enable the button-listen service file: